Arkansas Sales Tax and Use Tax

-What is the sales tax in Arkansas?
+What is the Arkansas sales tax?

-Taxes in Arkansas are destination-based, meaning the sales tax rate is based, or determined from, the destination location an item is shipped to.
+Taxes in Arkansas are destination-based, meaning the Arkansas sales tax rate is based, or determined from, the destination location an item is shipped to.
 This complicates business for retailers who need to have the exact and up-to-date sales tax rate for every shipment they make.

-What is the use tax in Arkansas?
+What is the Arkansas use tax?

 The Arkansas state use tax rate is the same as the state, county, city and special district rates.